I originally posted this to my blog on February 17, 2018

-Last night while I was writing a post to give another perspective, I looked back, and this post had blown away.
+Last night while I was writing a post to give another perspective, I looked back, and this post had blown away to some unknown realm.

 I struggled for quite a while to find it again.
 I am not sure where I did I was getting pretty frantic by that time.

 It is an excellent article and since I don’t want it to disappear again, I will type this piece in its entirety.

 I hope Mr. Charlie Hoehn doesn’t mind.

 I will type in his style, not mine (which will be an improvement I assure you).

 He posted this article on October 3, 2017.